 Along with other wine training institutions, the National Wine School gives its students a comprehensive SAT that can be used universally to describe wine.
 This is because, left to our own devices, we are capable of utter chaos.
 Wine is extremely subjective, and each person expresses unique experiences with it.

 Learn from the Wine Masters

 Finally, why not learn from the experts?
 The National Wine School (NWS) offers wine qualifications recognized across the country.
-You can start off small, with the Foundation Program.
-Then if you’re really enjoying yourself you can work your way through more levels right up to a Level 4 Diploma.
+You can start small with the Foundation Program.
+Then if you’re really enjoying yourself, you can work your way through more levels right up to a Level 4 Diploma.
 Who knows?
 You could even become one of the elite Masters in Wine.